hchuang1990/hchuang1990/README.md

   Hi, I am Zack Huang.👋👋👋
 </h2>
 <h3 align="center">
-  Team Leader of Android, Web, IoTService in Start-Up.
+  Tech Lead of Application in Start-Up.
+Specialized in driving development and implementation of mobile and frontend tech from POC to Production.
 </h3>

 <hr>